Lamar Jackson

 Lamar Demeatrice Jackson Jr. (born January 7, 1997) is an American professional football quarterback for the Baltimore Ravens of the National Football League (NFL).
 He played college football for the Louisville Cardinals, winning the Heisman Trophy in 2016, and was selected by the Ravens with the final pick in the first round of the 2018 NFL draft.
-A two-time recipient of the NFL Most Valuable Player (MVP) award and the all-time leader in quarterback rushing yards, Jackson is regarded as one of the best quarterbacks of his generation, and by some analysts as the greatest dual-threat quarterback of all time.
+A two-time recipient of the NFL Most Valuable Player (MVP) award and the all-time leader in quarterback rushing yards, Jackson is regarded as one of the best quarterbacks of his generation, and by some analysts as one of the greatest dual-threat quarterbacks of all time.

 Jackson became the Ravens' starting quarterback during his rookie season after an injury to Joe Flacco, leading the team to a division title and becoming the youngest quarterback to start a playoff game at 21.
 In his first full season, he led the NFL in touchdown passes and set the single-season rushing record for a quarterback, earning unanimous NFL MVP honors and becoming the fourth Black quarterback to win the award.
 In 2020, he became the first quarterback with multiple 1,000-yard rushing seasons and led the Ravens to a third straight playoff appearance.
 He secured a second MVP award in 2023 while taking the Ravens to their first AFC Championship Game since 2012.
 Jackson currently ranks first on the NFL's all-time regular-season career passer rating list.
 In 2024, Jackson set career highs in passing, became the all-time leader in quarterback rushing yards, and tied the record for most perfect passer rating games with four.

 Early life

-Lamar Demeatrice Jackson Jr. was born to Felicia Jones and Lamar Jackson Sr. on January 7, 1997.
-He grew up in the center of an economically distressed section of Pompano Beach, Florida.
+Lamar Demeatrice Jackson Jr. was born to Felicia Jones and Lamar "L.J."
+Jackson Sr. on January 7, 1997.
+He grew up in the center of an economically distressed section of Pompano Beach, Florida in a public housing project known as Golden Acres.
 Jackson's father died from a heart attack on the same day his grandmother died in 2005, when he was eight years old.
 Jackson, his younger brother, and two younger sisters were raised by their mother.

 According to Jackson, it was his mom that encouraged him to play football and was his first coach.
 Jackson says that at the age of 7 she put him and his brother through some very demanding workouts.
 Jackson attended public schools and played Pop Warner football in the same Florida league with future teammate Marquise Brown.
 When he was eight years old, Jackson could throw a football 20 yards.
 At age 11 Jackson won the South Florida FYFL Super Bowl.
 Jackson, his brother Jamar and the Northwest Broward Raiders beat the Fort Lauderdale Hurricanes, who had been back-to-back champions with a long winning streak.
 Jackson was the starting quarterback for the Raiders; but he was also the team's safety and place kicker.
 The Raiders won 14–6 as Jackson threw two touchdowns and kicked the extra points.